Reading time: 4 minutes

 Single Touch Payroll and SG contributions

-Most employers are familiar with the new Single Touch Payroll (STP) regime introduced from 1 July 2019, but they may not know the increasingly important role it will play when it comes to SG contributions.
+By now, most employers are familiar with the compulsory Single Touch Payroll (STP) regime introduced from 1 July 2019.

 The STP reporting regime requires employers to report regularly to the ATO all their payments for wages and PAYG withholding, plus all their super information.
-Each time you run a payroll using a payroll-compliant platform, your employee payroll information is lodged with the ATO.
+Each time you run a payroll event (weekly, fortnightly or monthly) using STP-enabled software, your employee payroll information is lodged with the ATO.